‘American Idol’ Couple, Gabby Barrett & Cade Foehner, Expecting First Baby, A Girl, Early Next Year

 Cade and Gabby said that they were actually trying to start a family right at the beginning of the coronavirus pandemic.
-Getting pregnant came pretty easy for the couple, but that doesn’t mean that it wasn’t a complete surprise when the “I Hope” singer took the test.
-In May while visiting Cade’s family in Texas, she discovered that she was expecting and their families couldn’t be more excited.
+Getting pregnant came pretty easy for the couple, but that doesn’t mean it wasn’t a complete surprise when the “I Hope” singer took the test.
+In May, while visiting Cade’s family in Texas, she discovered that she was expecting, and their families couldn’t be more excited.

 With the current pandemic comes different types of struggles, especially for pregnant women who want to share these exciting experiences with loved ones.
 Gabby told the magazine how sad it is that her husband isn’t able to be with her at every appointment.
 As hard as it has been, she also said that they will do what is necessary to keep their little girl safe.

 Cade seems to love the idea of having “two Gabbys.”
-He obviously adores his wife, as seen in many Instagram posts that he shares with his fans.
+He obviously adores his wife, as seen in the many Instagram posts that he shares with his fans.
 He calls her “the most beautiful girl in the world” quite frequently.
 He indicated that he would love to have a duplicate of his wife.
-Gabby just hopes that their daughter will have her daddy’s hair and not hers.
-Cade is famous for his dark gorgeous curls.
+Gabby just hopes their daughter will have her daddy’s hair and not hers, as Cade is famous for his gorgeous, dark curls.

 The 20-year-old country singer explained that she is starting to experience pregnancy cravings.